ros-controls/ros2_control_demos/example_7/doc/userdoc.rst

 Certain interface methods are called during transitions between these states.
 During the main control loop, the controller is in the active state.

-The following code blocks will explain the requirements for writing a new hardware interface.
+The following code blocks will explain the requirements for writing a new controller.

 The controller plugin for the tutorial robot is a class called ``RobotController`` that inherits from  ``controller_interface::ControllerInterface``.
 The ``RobotController`` must implement nine public methods.
 The last six are `managed node <https://design.ros2.org/articles/node_lifecycle.html>`__  transitions callbacks.